Editorial Listing

 Capabilities

-• Smart Citations: classifies citations as supporting, contrasting, or mentioning
+• Smart Citations: classifies each citation as supporting, contrasting, or mentioning — not just counting references

 Limitations